Planimal-Info/site-capstone/planning/project_plan.md

 ## User Stories
 User Stories:
-1. As a viewer, I want to create an account, so that I can post photos of animals I find.
+1. As a Viewer, I want to create an account, so that I can post photos of animals I find.
-2. As a viewer, I want to learn more about the website, to help me with my interests.
+2. As a Viewer, I want to learn more about the website, to help me with my interests.
 3. As a Administrator, I want to verify photos are accurate, so that people have correct information.
 4. As a Administrator, I want help users access their accounts, so that people can use the website.
 5. As a Administrator, I want to remove post that shares inaccurate information, so that people have access to accurate information.
 6. As a Administrator, I want to deactivate/ban users who use the website in a malicious way.
-7. As a user, I want to search for animals/plants and see related posts.
+7. As a User, I want to search for animals/plants and see related posts.
-8. As a user, I want to login and share photos I’ve taken to show my friends.
+8. As a User, I want to login and share photos I’ve taken to show my friends.
-9. As a user, I want to register and use the website, to research local animals and plants for my class.
+9. As a User, I want to register and use the website, to research local animals and plants for my class.
-10. As a user, I to be able to log out after posting the cool photo’s I’ve taken.
+10. As a User, I to be able to log out after posting the cool photo’s I’ve taken.
-11. As a user, I want to get more info about a post, to learn more about the photo.
+11. As a User, I want to get more info about a post, to learn more about the photo.
-12. As a user, I want to see all the posts i’ve made, to show my family and friends.
+12. As a User, I want to see all the posts i’ve made, to show my family and friends.
 13. As a User, I want to see how many likes my posts got, to see how many people like it.
 14. As a User, I want to like this post, because I like the photo.
 15. As a User, I want to update my profile information, because I changed my email.